 Instructions

-1. Prepare the Crab Cake Mixture: In a large bowl, gently combine the fresh lump crab meat, panko breadcrumbs, mayonnaise, Cajun seasoning, chopped green onions, and fresh lemon juice.
-Mix carefully to keep the crab meat from breaking up too much.
+- Combine Ingredients: In a large bowl, gently mix together the fresh lump crab meat, panko breadcrumbs, mayonnaise, Cajun seasoning, chopped green onions, and fresh lemon juice until just combined to maintain the crab’s delicate texture.

-3. Chill the Patties: Arrange the formed patties on a parchment-lined baking sheet.
-Place them in the refrigerator for at least 30 minutes to firm up and help them hold together during cooking.
+- Chill Patties: Arrange the crab cake patties on a parchment-lined baking sheet and refrigerate for at least 30 minutes to firm up, helping them hold their shape during cooking.

-5. Fry the Patties: Carefully place the patties in the hot oil without overcrowding the pan.
-Fry them for about 3-4 minutes on each side, or until they develop a golden brown crust and are heated through.
+- Fry Patties: Carefully place the chilled crab cakes in the hot oil without crowding the pan.
+Fry for 3-4 minutes per side or until golden brown and cooked through, turning gently to avoid breaking.

-6. Assemble the Sliders: Place each crab cake patty on a slider bun.
-Add any desired toppings such as lettuce, tomato, or a spicy mayo, then serve immediately while warm.
+- Assemble Sliders: Place each hot crab cake on a slider bun and top with any desired additional toppings such as lettuce, tomato, or a tangy sauce for extra flavor.
+Serve immediately.

 Notes